stayen/suno-reference/tag-reference.md

 ---

+## [hook]

+**Category:** Structural / key element tag
+**Primary use:** To highlight the most memorable musical / lyrical idea in the track.

+**Behavior and intent**
+`[hook]` marks a phrase or line meant to “stick in the ear”.
+It can be a micro‑section within a chorus, a short melodic motif, or a repeated line that carries the song’s identity.
+Unlike `[chorus]`, which defines a whole section, `[hook]` often focuses on a compact, repeatable idea.

+**Placement and syntax**

+- *Lyrics field:*
+  - As a section label or inline cue:
+    - `[hook] Wherever we go, the record spins slow.`
+    - `[chorus | catchy hook, simple repeating phrase]`
+- *Style of Music field:*
+  - “warm old‑vinyl hip‑hop with a simple, nostalgic hook in the chorus”

+**Typical use-cases**

+- Emphasizing one key line in the chorus that should stand out
+- Creating a short vocal motif for instrumental‑heavy tracks
+- Tagging call‑and‑response lines or slogans in rap / pop

+For best results, keep the hook text very short, rhythmically clear, and easy to repeat.

+---

 ## [improvisation]
 - **Meaning**: Allows performers to **freely create melodic, harmonic, or rhythmic variations** during performance.
 - **Placement**: Typically used within `[harmony]`, `[style]`, or `[theme]`.